jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-2n.md

 - <!-- increases the amount of currency and  -->reduce the value of currency, and
 - increase the money price of commodities.

-> *Superphysics Note: The increase of paper money here is the increased subdivision of metal value into smaller values such as 5 or 10 shillings, as opposed to large pound values.
+{{< n n="The increase of paper money here is the increased subdivision of metal value into smaller values such as 5 or 10 shillings, as opposed to large pound values.
 In modern speak, it means the creation of more pennies instead of $100 bills.
-It follows that if all $100 bills were converted to their penny-equivalents for easier small transactions, then inflation will not be affected.
+It follows that if all $100 bills were converted to their penny-equivalents for easier small transactions, then inflation will not be affected." >}}

 **In reality, paper money does not necessarily increase the amount of currency, because the gold and silver removed from the currency is always equal to the paper added to it.**